ervivekmehta/transaction-api/README.md

-# PAYMENT TRANSACTION API [MONEY TRANSFER ACCOUNT TO ACCOUNT]
+# TRANSACTION API [MONEY TRANSFER ACCOUNT TO ACCOUNT]
 Design and implement a RESTful API (including data model and the backing implementation) for money transfers between accounts.

 # Used Frameworks: